-Herceg Novi is recognisable by the abundance of mimosa trees and its numerous flights of stairs.
-It is a ‘city of the sun’, thanks to the large number of sunny days all year round.
+Herceg Novi is recognizable by the abundance of mimosa trees and its numerous flights of stairs.
+It’s often called ‘The City of the sun’, thanks to the large number of sunny days all year round.

-The centre of Herceg Novi is Stari Grad, decorated by buildings dating back to the epochs of Sahat – Kula (1667) and Kanli – Kula (1483).
+The centre of Herceg Novi is its Old Town (Stari Grad), decorated with buildings dating back to the epochs of Sahat – Kula (1667) and Kanli – Kula (1483).
 Fortress Spanjola (1538) and Fortress Forte Mare (1687) are only a part of the cultural heritage of this renowned town.

-Full of thick greenery, Herceg Novi hides numerous kinds of tropical flowers.
-Towards the end of January the town becomes scented with the subtle fragrance of yellow and green mimosas and the festival of Praznik Mimosa is dedicated to this flower.
-During the summer months many festivals are organised to further enrich the tourist offer of this enchanted town.
+Rich with greenery, Herceg Novi hides numerous kinds of tropical flowers.
+Towards the end of January the town becomes scented with the subtle fragrance of yellow and green mimosas and there is a special festival dedicated to this flower, called Praznik Mimosa.
+During the summer months many festivals are organized to further enrich the tourist offer of this enchanted town.

 As in all other town on the Coast, Herceg Novi also has a mild Mediterranean climate; with dry and warm summers and mild winters.
 In the summer months (July and August) the town has approximately 10, 7 sunny hours per day.
 The sea temperature in Herceg Novi during the summer is 22 – 26 Cº, and with approximately the same daily air temperature it allows the swimming season to last up to 5 months.